ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 [Parts of OpenManipulator](https://docs.google.com/spreadsheets/d/1h46Vw3amU0FZl3JSRS42BNoAaKeJoDlHAJGMKVe05ts/edit#gid=1916070381)

+  * Items that are painted in purple in above link are purchased on ROBOTIS SHOP
+  * Items that are painted in green in above link are purchased on shopping mall
+  * Items that are painted in yellow in above link are 3D printing parts

 [CAD Files](http://www.robotis.com/service/download.php?no=691)

 ![](/assets/images/platform/openmanipulator/OpenManipulator_SCARA_OnShape.png)

-* Items that are painted in purple are purchased on ROBOTIS SHOP
-* Items that are painted in green are purchased on shopping mall
-* Items that are painted in yellow are 3D printing parts

 ### Software Setup